A multi-device emulator for the Atari ST, STE, and Mega series on Raspberry Pi Pico steroids

 Why don’t you ship to some European countries?

-I’ve made the difficult decision to discontinue shipping to Austria, Bulgaria, Cyprus, France, Greece, Latvia, Lithuania, Luxembourg, Portugal, Romania, Slovakia, and Sweden.
+I’ve made the difficult decision to discontinue shipping to Austria, Bulgaria, Cyprus, France, Greece, Latvia, Lithuania, Luxembourg, Portugal, Romania, Slovakia, Spain and Sweden.
 This decision was not made lightly and is primarily due to the specific and significant costs associated with recycling packaging and electronics in these countries.
 Unfortunately, these costs are disproportionately high relative to the demand I’ve experienced, making it unsustainable for me to offer the products in these markets while adhering strictly to the legal requirements.

 However, you can still find this and other products in various marketplaces like eBay, Tindie and others with a simple search.